Nisbo/cheat-sheet/pihole/README.md

 ---

+> [!NOTE]
-## Clear DNS cache on your devices
+> ### Clear DNS cache on your devices

-After changes, you may need to clear the DNS cache or reconnect your network (toggle Wi-Fi, restart network, reboot device).
+> After changes, you may need to clear the DNS cache or reconnect your network (toggle Wi-Fi, restart network, reboot device).

 ---